Students interested in YAJI are:

 - March 29: Last day for students to accept

-- Includes lunch and bus passes for travel to and from downtown and "field trips" to Connecticut Public Radio studios at Gateway Community College, the Yale University Art Gallery, the Connecticut Center for Arts & Technology (ConnCAT), and Baobab Tree Studios
+- Includes lunch and bus passes for travel to and from downtown and "field trips" to Connecticut Public Radio studios at Gateway Community College, the Hill Museum of Arts, the Connecticut Center for Arts & Technology (ConnCAT), and around the New Haven Free Public Library.

 - Main location: New Haven Free Public Library, Ives Branch